Fukui Broadcasting: History

 It announced the building of new headquarters in 1975, which only began in 1980.
 The new FBC Hall was completed in October 1981.
 The radio unit moved on November 2 and the television unit on November 16.
 It has four floors above the ground and one below, with a total area of 10,852 square meters.
-It alongside Fukui Shimbun established the Fukui Cultural Center in 1982, which later became an important local cultuarl institution.
+It alongside Fukui Shimbun established the Fukui Cultural Center in 1982, which later became an important local cultural institution.
 Net profits surpassed six billion yen for the first time in 1985.
 In the same year, a new logo was introduced, and in 1989, it introduced satellite news gathering.

 In 1994, the station obtained the triple crown (all-day (6am to midnight), golden time (7-10pm) and prime time (7-11pm)), by 1999, it had achieved this accolade for six consecutive years.
 In 1995, it joined the Japan Coastal Broadcasting Alliance, which was created by ten NNN stations in coastal areas.
 Net revenue surpassed eight billion yen in 1997.
 In 2000, it launched its official website.